itsonlyjames/Parallax/README.md

 ```

-This is the code the makes it work, add it just above your closing body tag
+This is the code the makes it work, add it just above your closing body tag.

 ```js